Brets0150/mdx-agent/README.md

 ### Then create a new task with the generic binary, which is the MDX-agent.

 **NOTE:** When using the `--hash-type` (or -t) option, be sure to enclose the regex expression in double quotes so MDXFIND can correctly identify the hash type.
-If the double quote is blocked by hashtopolish, you’ll need to update your server’s "Characters that are not allowed to be used in attack command inputs" configuration to allow it.
+If the double quote is blocked by Hashtopolis, you’ll need to update your server’s "Characters that are not allowed to be used in attack command inputs" configuration to allow it.
 This ensures the full string is passed to MDXFIND on the command line.

 ![new-task_mdx-agent](./docs/new-task_mdx-agent.png)